adjn/farming/potatoes.md

     - Preferred alternatives include top soil, potting soil, or a mix including compost with potting soil and/or coconut coir
     - Vermiculite can also be added, potentially unnecessary if using coconut coir
 1. Set the bucket out on a flat surface that can get dirty (e.g. lawn).
 2. Add your soil, filling the bottom third.
-    **Recommended** Add the High N. fertilizer and mix in to the top inch.
+    **Recommended:** Add the High N. fertilizer and mix in to the top inch.
 3. Make two small divots in the soil on opposite sides, about 1/3 of the way in from the edge.
 4. Gently place two seed potatoes, buds pointing up in the divots
 5. Carefully add soil in and around the seed potatoes; taking special care to avoid damaging the buds.